Zetsuai 1989: Synopsis

-Kōji Nanjō is one of the most successful rock stars in Japan, with his hauntingly beautiful voice and very attractive features.
+Kōji Nanjō is one of the most successful rock stars in Japan, with his hauntingly beautiful voice and his visual kei style.
 But beneath all the fame and glamour, he is a damaged and hurt young man who has absolutely no happiness or interest in life.

 One night after a string of bar-hopping, Kōji passes out in a heap of trash in the rain.
 He is found, taken in, and cared for by Takuto Izumi, a soccer prodigy.
 Despite the fact that Izumi is a complete stranger, he moves Kōji deeply, and Kōji soon develops an intense obsession with Izumi.
 It is later revealed that the reason Kōji sings is to find the person he fell in love with at first sight six years earlier, whom he remembers for showing extreme ferocity on the soccer field and for a particularly penetrating gaze.
 Kōji knows the person's name is 'Izumi,' but he thinks the person he saw was a girl, so initially he believes it was Serika Izumi, Takuto's sister.
 It is only when Takuto looks at him angrily that he realizes Takuto is the 'Izumi' he was looking for.
 His body goes into shock, and from then on his obsession with Izumi knows no bounds.

 As Kōji forces himself more and more into Izumi's life, he exposes Izumi and his loved ones to his dangerous lifestyle and extremely dysfunctional family.
 When Takuto's little brother asks Kōji if he is gay, Kōji replies, 'No, I am not gay.
 I am only in love with Takuto.
 Even if you were twins, I could only love Takuto.'
 At times, the hurdles the relationship faces become too difficult to bear.
 In the midst of it, Kōji temporarily loses his voice and is forced to go back to his brother and family.

 Due to the manga artist's illness, the manga ended at volume 19 without a proper ending.
 When she recovered, she drew the dojinshi Ai ni Obore, Ai ni Shisu (愛に溺れ、愛にしす, lit.
 Drowning in Love, Too much Love), to give readers a proper 'final meeting' scene.